nicoguaro/AdvancedMath/Slides/Course_presentation.md

 # Textbook

-The main book for the course is "Física Matemática" by Alonso Sepúlveda.
-Also, the book "Advanced Engineering Mathematics" by Kreyszig is recommended (there are several copies in the library).
+The main books for the course are "Física Matemática" by Alonso Sepúlveda and "Advanced Engineering Mathematics" by Kreyszig (there are several copies in the library).

 ------------------